 - They wanted a clear Statement of Faith for parents and teachers to sign to encourage like-mindedness in the community.

-- They wanted a Discipline Policy that sets the guidelines on how they going to resolve conflict in a Biblically honoring way.
+- They wanted a Behavioral Policy that sets the guidelines on how they were going to resolve conflict in a Biblically honoring way.

 - They wanted to be able to equip parents to reduce their fees for classes with the Scrips program.